WebAssembly/component-model/design/mvp/CanonicalABI.md

 the definition of `flatten_variant` above, consuming the exact same core types regardless of the dynamic case payload being lifted.
-Because of the `join` performed by `flatten_variant`, we need a more-permissive value iterator that reinterprets between the different types appropriately and also traps if the high bits of an `i64` are set for a 32-bit type:
+Because of the `join` performed by `flatten_variant`, we need a more-permissive value iterator that reinterprets between the different types appropriately and also wraps `i64` values to 32-bit when needed:
 ```python
 def lift_flat_variant(cx, vi, cases):
   flat_types = flatten_variant(cases, cx.opts)